-Today In Hip-Hop: Public Enemy Releases ‘It Takes A Nation Of Millions To Hold Us Back ‘
+Today in Hip-Hop: Public Enemy Drops ‘It Takes a Nation of Millions to Hold Us Back’

 On this day, June 28, in hip-hop history…

-1988: Twenty-five years ago today, and fourteen months removed from their 1987 debut release, Yo!
-Bum Rush The Show, the groundbreaking and legendary hip-hop group from Long Island, New York, instilled an eternal imprint on the culture of hip-hop with their authoritative and gripping album, It Takes A Nation Of Millions To Hold Us Back.
+1988: 28 years ago today, and fourteen months removed from their 1987 debut release, Yo!
+Bum Rush The Show, the groundbreaking and legendary hip-hop group from Long Island, Public Enemy instilled an eternal imprint on the culture of hip-hop with their authoritative and gripping album, It Takes A Nation Of Millions To Hold Us Back.

 Already renowned for their bold, demanding and controversial style, Public Enemy took their fearless approach to unprecedented heights on It Takes A Nation Of Millions To Hold Us Back, which was the groups second studio recording under Def Jam.
 In an attempt to mirror its extensive social impact, Public Enemy channeled Marvin Gaye’s iconic album, Let’s Get It On, while constructing and recording It Takes A Nation Of Millions To Hold Us Back.
 Laced with both socially and morally cognizant lyrics, led by the purposefully outspoken Chuck D, Public Enemy assesses the ideologies of political consciousness, white supremacy, and self-empowerment within the African-American community.
 Aggressively captivating throughout its entirety, the album leaves listeners no option but to intently digest the multitude of potent messages rooted throughout it.